 The Association is a community-controlled social landlord operating in the Govanhill and Merrylee neighbourhoods of Glasgow.
-We own and manage more than 2,400 homes for social rent and we factor a further 1,400 privately owned properties.
+We own and manage around 2,800 homes for social rent and we factor a further 1,500 privately owned properties.

 Govanhill is dominated by tenement housing, most of it built between 1890 and 1912 and with some interwar tenements too.
 It has been a popular settlement area, whether temporary or permanent, for people coming to Glasgow and Scotland for well over a century and is today the most ethnically diverse neighbourhood in Scotland.